ivankravchenko/webpack-es6-react-flux-example/README.md

 1. Build and start dev server: `npm run dev`
 2. Navigate to [http://localhost:8080](http://localhost:8080) to view the app.

-> NOTE: You also need `nodemon` installed globally.
-If you don't already have it (or if you're not sure), run: `npm install -g nodemon`.

 ## Testing

 Once: `npm run test`